innopolis-devops/labs/app_python/CI.md

 5. Hide tokens (AWS in my case) into repository secrets.

-6. You can pull images before building to be able to use cache from it.
+6. You can pull images before building to be able to use cache from it, but you need to use buildx and some additional steps (because I use makefile instead of github-actions).
+Better to use your own runner, and save cache locally.
+It's more secure and faster.

-7. You can use Snyk directly from ECR (as I know), so I do not use it in CI/CD.
+8. You can use Snyk directly from ECR (as I know), so I do not use it in CI/CD.